alodavi/finch-simple-app/README.md

 [![Build Status](https://travis-ci.com/alodavi/finch-simple-app.svg?branch=master)](https://travis-ci.com/alodavi/finch-simple-app)
 # Finch-simple-app

 This is an app to get started using Finch.
+This app has been configured to run on Heroku: check https://finch-simple-app.herokuapp.com/hello .

 ## Usage
 To run the app locally, type on the command line: